Bulduper/HexaClock/README.md

 All the hardware was designed, produced and assembled by me.
 ## 🎉Features
-- night mode - It does not make your eyes tired in the night
+- Night mode - It doesn't let your eyes get tired in the night... unless you wanna throw a 🎵🕺party🕺🎵 - then better keep the night mode off, let the 🎨 colors fill the room!
-- auto-brightness - It detects the ambient light level and auto-adjusts its brightness.
+- Auto-brightness - It detects the ambient light level and auto-adjusts its brightness.

 <img src="./images/night-mode.gif" width=100>